 In 2008-2009, the US experienced its most severe recession since the Great Depression.
 While the contraction was significant in many respects, the labor market was particularly hit hard.
 Though the unemployment rate peaked at 10.1%, slightly less than the post-Depression high of 10.8% in 1982, by virtually every other measure the labor market deteriorated far more than any recession since the 1930s.
-Among the post-Depression records set were (all data are from the Bureau of Labor Statistics):
+Among the post-Depression records set were: